 The first few weeks after pregnancy can be a time of great adjustment, both physically and emotionally.
-As a leading provider of obstetrical care for women in Prescott and Prescott Valley, AZ, Women's Medical Center provides compassionate, skilled postpartum care for women during the weeks following pregnancy, helping them adjust to their post-pregnancy state and avoid depression and other issues.
+As a leading provider of obstetrical care for women in Yavapai County, AZ, Women's Medical Center provides compassionate, skilled postpartum care for women during the weeks following pregnancy, helping them adjust to their post-pregnancy state and avoid depression and other issues.

 The postpartum period is usually considered to be the six-week period following delivery, and like pregnancy, it's a time of great hormonal fluctuations and significant changes as the body adjusts to its non-pregnant state.
 Postpartum care includes all the steps a woman should take to care for herself physically and emotionally, as well as guidance regarding what to expect as her body readjusts.